 Amohia Street stormwater catchment upgrade

 Stage one of a three-stage upgrade of the Paraparaumu stormwater network began in January 2023.
-The upgrade involves installing larger stormwater pipes to reduce flooding within the Amohia and Ruahine Street catchment areas and help prepare our district to live with more water due to climate change.
+The upgrade involves installing almost 900 metres of larger stormwater pipes to reduce flooding within the Amohia and Ruahine Street catchment areas and help prepare our district to live with more water due to climate change.

-We thank you for your patience and cooperation as we upgrade our infrastructure to reduce flooding and prepare our district to live with more rain.
+We know this work is disruptive and appreciate your patience and cooperation as we undertake this significant stormwater upgrade to reduce flooding to more than 350 properties.

 See Stage 1b for more information.